Skip to Content

 These cases become even more serious if the defendant has a prior record of drug or violent offenses or if they occur within a close proximity to a school or playground.
 The final drug crime we will discuss is prescription drug possession.
 There are also many laws concerning the obtainment, possession and distribution of prescription drugs.
 Many individuals are arrested based on a belief that they are doctor shipping or somehow else obtained a drug prescription or prescription drugs by fraud or deceit.

 If you have been accused of any drug crime in Lexington, Columbia or a surrounding community, it is time to discuss your case with a Lexington drug lawyer.
-Contact us today.
+Contact us online today or reach out online.

 Former Client Experiences